-- The League of Gentlemen has “Go, Johnny, Go, Go, Go, Go”, a sketch in which a novice player makes increasingly trivial mistakes and violations of the rules to the titular game.
+- The League of Gentlemen has “Go, Johnny, Go, Go, Go, Go”, a sketch in which a novice player makes increasingly trivial mistakes and violations of the rules to the eponymous game.

-- The Scrubs episode “My Jiggly Ball" had the titular jigglyball, which was actually a hoax designed by the Janitor to maneuver J.D. into a position where the entire hospital got to throw tennis balls at him.
+- The Scrubs episode “My Jiggly Ball” gave us “jigglyball”, which was actually a hoax designed by the Janitor to maneuver J.D. into a position where the entire hospital got to throw tennis balls at him.

-- The Goodies had the game of “Spat", which seemed to be made of rules that led to Bill always losing and being injured.
+- The Goodies had the game of “Spat”, whose sole purpose was to assure that Bill always lost and suffered Amusing Injuries.

-- The show featured Cups, a card game Chandler invented for the sole purpose of allowing Joey to win money from him without recognizing it as charity.
+- “Cups” is a card game Chandler invented for the sole purpose of allowing Joey to win money from him without recognizing it as charity.
 Beginner's Luck is a vitally important feature.

-- Joey auditioned to be a host of a quiz show Bamboozle! which involves “Wicked Wango Cards” and “The Wheel Of Mayhem".
-This actually becomes a plot point in-show, as the studio execs want to change it to a more conventional quiz show because it's too complicated for the audience to follow and threaten to can it:
+- Joey auditions to be a host of a quiz show Bamboozled! which involves “Wicked Wango Cards” and “The Wheel of Mayhem”.
+The executives realize it’s too complicated for the audience to follow and threaten to can it:

-- The British show That Mitchell and Webb Look (and its radio predecessor) features Numberwang, “the maths quiz that simply everyone is talking about."
-Unfortunately, it’s portrayed as so ubiquitous its rules no longer need explaining, and the rules are not intuitive—usually, when a contestant calls out a number, an entirely different number lights up on the board); if they yell out the right number, the host yells out, “That’s Numberwang!”
+- The British show That Mitchell and Webb Look (and its radio predecessor) features Numberwang, “the maths quiz that simply everyone is talking about!”
+Unfortunately, it’s portrayed as so ubiquitous that its rules no longer need explaining, and the rules are far from intuitive.
+It seems to involve the players just yelling out random numbers (while a different number lights up on the board); if they yell out the right number, the host yells out, “That’s Numberwang!”
 The scoring makes no sense whatsoever.
 Here are three sample games.
 The only discernible pattern is that Julie (played by Olivia Colman) nearly always loses and suffers some sort of humiliation.

 - One episode had Hawkeye and Trapper playing a weird game with many tabletop game items, but as a Drinking Game.

-- Double Cranko, played with a poker deck, a chess board, checkers, dice, and no rules whatsoever.
-When Colonel Potter finally turns the tables on Hawkeye in it, Hawkeye proceeds to invent Triple Cranko.
+- Double Cranko is played with a poker deck, a chess board, checkers, dice, and no rules whatsoever.
+Hawkeye almost always wins; when Colonel Potter finally turns the tables on Hawkeye, he proceeds to invent Triple Cranko.

 Radar: Uh, no thank you, sirs.
 Whenever I lose, I always like to know why.

-- In Stargate Atlantis, Ronon introduces Sheppard to a “traditional Satedan sport" that is a sparring session where the rules change with every round.
+- In Stargate Atlantis, Ronon introduces Sheppard to a “traditional Satedan sport” which is basically a sparring session where the rules change with every round.
 After picking himself off the floor a few times, Sheppard complains that Ronon is just inventing this as an excuse to kick his ass.
-He good-naturedly indulges Ronon though, possibly because he’s used to it by now (his teammate Teyla regularly kicks his butt while attempting to teach him her fighting technique).
+He good-naturedly indulges Ronon though, possibly because he’s used to it by now.

 - The Big Bang Theory:

 - In the I Love Lucy episode “The Golf Game”, Lucy and Ethel want to take up golf, and ask Fred and Ricky how to play.
-The men don’t want their wives following them around the golf course, so they try to discourage them by inventing a set of crazy and overly complex instructions for play.
+The men don’t want their wives following them around the golf course, so they try to discourage them by inventing a set of crazy and overly complex rules.

-- The Gillies Report had a running gag involving a reporter describing the results of the fictitious sport of farnarkling.
-He would describe the game using bizarre terminology but acting as if it was commonly understood.
-A typical example: "And he was soon arkling the grommet from all points of the gonad".
+- The Gillies Report has a running gag involving a reporter describing the results of the fictitious sport of farnarkling.
+He would describe the game using bizarre terminology but acting as if it was commonly understood (“And he was soon arkling the grommet from all points of the gonad”).